UoRLibrary/boo-query-gen/README.md

 #### Using your own version of the tool
 ##### Hosting via GitHub pages
-Fork boo-query-gen repository to your own GitHub account and update the paths in the following files:
+Fork boo-query-gen repository to your own GitHub account and update the file paths to the html/css/js in the following files to match their new location on your GitHub account:
 *  booTStrap.js
 *  booWidget.js
 *  initBooWidget